bailuding/rails/README.md

 ## References

-The code in this repository is intended for reproducing results reported in `Efficient Retrieval with Learned Similarities`.
+The code in this repository is intended for reproducing results reported in `Efficient Retrieval with Learned Similarities` (http://arxiv.org/abs/2407.15462).
 If you find the work or the code useful, please cite
 ```
 @misc{ding2024retrievallearnedsimilarities,
       title={Efficient Retrieval with Learned Similarities},